gammamatrix/playground-cms-resource/README.md

 This package provides an API and a Blade UI for interacting with the [Playground CMS](https://github.com/gammamatrix/playground-cms), a Content Management System for Laravel.

+If you need a CMS without a UI, then have a look at [Playground CMS API.](https://github.com/gammamatrix/playground-cms-api)

 ## Documentation

-Read more on using Playground CMS Resource [at the Read the Docs for Playground.](https://gammamatrix-playground.readthedocs.io/)
+Read more on using [Playground CMS Resource at Read the Docs: Playground Documentation.](https://gammamatrix-playground.readthedocs.io/en/develop/components/cms.html)

 ### Swagger